maxedonia/VCV/README.md

 Download and register for a free or paid version of VCV Rack 2 from www.vcvrack.com.

-Install necessary module libraries see [Recommended Module Libraries](https://github.com/maxedonia/VCV2_PATCH_TETRIX.git)
+Install necessary module libraries: [Recommended Module Libraries](https://github.com/maxedonia/VCV2_PATCH_TETRIX.git)

 Load ROM file into kautenjaDSP RackNES module.

-Load AW samples (or your own samples) into Lomas Sampler.
+In Lomas Sampler module, load the default *AW samples* (or use your own sample or sample bank).

-Start JW Module Clock for playback to begin!
+Start JW Module Clock for playback!

 ## Video Demonstration [Here](https://youtu.be/acnlVYxxT5I)